HALLINAN & KILLPACK LAW FIRM | 5240 E. Pima St., Tucson, AZ 85712

 Telephone: 520-320-5240 | Fax: 520-577-7044 | Contact Email: email@example.com

-Jeremy Killpack received his law degree from the University of Miami School of Law in 2008 where he graduated with high honors (Magna Cum Laude).
+Jeremy Killpack is the managing attorney.
+He received his law degree from the University of Miami School of Law in 2008 where he graduated with high honors (Magna Cum Laude).
 He also obtained an undergraduate degree in Business Management with an emphasis on marketing from BYU in 2003.
 He is licensed to practice law in Arizona and is an inactive member of the Florida bar.
-Since beginning the practice of law in Florida in 2008, he has assisted over 2,000 clients in more than 35 states in Social Security Disability claims and personal injury claims.
+Since beginning the practice of law in Florida in 2008, he has assisted thousands of clients in more than 35 states in Social Security Disability, Personal Injury, Slip and Falls, Truck Accidents, Wrongful Death, and Bus Accidents.

 He has been married since 2000 and has 4 adopted children.
 He loves to be outdoors backpacking, hiking, camping, fishing, skiing, and just about everything else.
 He is a bit of a thrill seeker who constantly seeks to learn new things.
 He also loves games, especially strategy games like Settlers of Catan, Dominion, and Risk.
 If he had not become a lawyer, he would have chosen a profession that involved working with his hands building things or repairing things.
 He is driven to fix problems and create solutions to make lives better, a trait that resulted in many satisfied clients.

 Audrey graduated magna cum laude from University of Arizona James E. Rogers College of Law in 2011.
 In law school, she was an executive note editor on Arizona Law Review, served as president of the law school chapter of the ACLU of Arizona, and participated in the law school’s Child and Family Law Clinic.
 After graduation, she moved to Eugene, Oregon, and was licensed to practice law in Oregon in October 2011.
 She spent three months as a temporary staff attorney for the ACLU of Oregon, then opened a boutique practice representing employees in employment discrimination cases.
 She returned to Tucson in 2013 and became licensed to practice law in Arizona in 2014.
-She is proficient in handling Social Security appeals, including US District Court appeals.
 She spent two years as a judicial law clerk for Hon.
 Stephen C. Villarreal in Pima County Superior Court.
-She joined Hallinan Law Firm in April 2016.
+She joined Hallinan & Killpack Law Firm in April 2016.
+She is proficient in handling Social Security appeals, including US District Court appeals.